pivotal/blog/content/post/bosh-ssl.md

 - use CA-issued SSL certificates on their BOSH director
 - set specific passwords on the BOSH director's services (e.g. login, PostgreSQL)
-- dispense with the `--var-store` file (which stores the auto-generated passwords and the self-signed SSL certificate authority's certificate), a file which normally must be stored in a safe &amp; secure manner
+- dispense with the `--var-store` file (which stores the auto-generated passwords and the self-signed SSL certificate authority's certificate), a file created by the BOSH CLI during deployment and which normally must be stored in a safe &amp; secure manner

 This blog posts assumes familiarity with [BOSH CLI v2](https://bosh.io/docs/cli-v2.html) and with the procedure to deploy a BOSH